pa11y/pa11y/MIGRATION.md

 * [Migrating from 3.0 to 4.0](#migrating-from-30-to-40)
 * [Migrating from 2.0 to 3.0](#migrating-from-20-to-30)
 * [Migrating from 1.0 to 2.0](#migrating-from-10-to-20)

+## Migrating from 9.0 to 10.0

+Pa11y 10 requires a stable (even-numbered) Node.js version of `22.13.0` or above.

+We've also upgraded to Puppeteer `25` (from `24`), Axe `4.13` (from `4.11`), and to more recent major versions of several other dependencies - see [Pa11y's changelog](CHANGELOG.md) for the list.
+Those changes should not affect most users of Pa11y.

+Note that `puppeteer@25` resolves an issue with installing browsers, but requires platform-specific tools to unzip the browser files.
+This should not be an issue for most users.
+If issues are encountered, see the [system requirements](https://github.com/puppeteer/puppeteer/blob/main/docs/guides/system-requirements.md) for details.

 ## Migrating from 8.0 to 9.0